This is an enquiry-based activity linked to the English Literature GCSE curriculum, A Christmas Carol by Charles Dickens.

-The students will meet at the Masonic Hall in the Town Area of the Museum.
-Here they will discover that there has been a death, overnight, of a pauper in the Town Street.
-Students will split into groups and interview six characters in turn; Shopkeeper in the Co-op, Employee in the Chemists, Bank Manager’s Son in the Bank, Solicitor, Maid in the Music Teachers and Mason.
-Each character will have a different point of view regarding the scenario and will quote parts of the book as they discuss what happened with the students.
-They will also offer 19th Century texts regarding the workings of the workhouse which the students will need to read as they travel between the characters in order to make their arguments more persuasive.
+The students will meet at the Masonic Hall in the museum’s1900s Town.
+Here they will discover that there has been a death, overnight, of a pauper in The Town Street.
+Students will split into groups and interview six characters in turn; the shopkeeper in the Co-op, an employee in the chemist’s, the bank manager’s son in the bank, a solicitor, the maid in the music teacher’s house and a Mason.
+Each character will have a different point of view regarding the scenario and will quote parts of A Christmas Carol as they discuss what happened with the students.
+They will also offer 19th century texts regarding the workings of the workhouse which the students will need to read as they travel between the characters in order to make their arguments more persuasive.

 The activity aims to: